Skip to main content

 The process of developing idealized physical models to represent real systems involves both science (theory and experimental data) and “art” (experience and intuition); you probably will encounter this process in laboratory and design courses, and later in your professional practice of engineering.

-This page titled 1.4: A Short Discussion of Engineering Models is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by William L. Hallauer Jr. (Virginia Tech Libraries' Open Education Initiative) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 1.4: A Short Discussion of Engineering Models is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by William L. Hallauer Jr. (Virginia Tech Libraries' Open Education Initiative) via source content that was edited to the style and standards of the LibreTexts platform.